Arizona New Employer Information

 - You can easily apply for an EIN with the IRS online.
 There is no cost to apply for an EIN.

 - Although it is not required, we recommend you enroll in the Electronic Federal Tax Payment System (EFTPS).
-You can easily register online.
-You will need to have this account to make tax payments online, or view any tax filings made on your behalf by Patriot if you are a Full Service Payroll customer.
+You can register online for the EFTPS.

 State of Arizona Tax Accounts: